It’s always a given that whatever city you stay in unless it’s overnight, you go on a tour and see the sights.

 It could have been worse.
 Endless mountains with snow on them.

-What to do?
-Venture out in the rain and go on the tour, or pop over to the shopping mall and pick up a few boxing day bargains, no, sorry, boxing week bargains.
+What to do.
+Venture out in the rain and go on the tour, on pop over to the shopping mall and pick up a few boxing day bargains, no, sorry, boxing week bargains.

-We have had some interesting experiences going on the hop on hop off tours in open-top busses in winter and rain.
-And the last time was not a pleasant experience, even though we learned a valuable lesson, not to stand in front of cannons and yell ‘fire’.
+We have had some experience going on hop on hop off tours in open-top buses in the rain.
+And the last time was not a pleasant experience, even though we learned a valuable lesson, not to stand in front of a cannon and yell ‘fire’.
 Apparently, that’s how Admiral Nelson lost his arm.